cherylafitz/city-explorer/README.md

 ### Approach
 Urban Explorer pulls the top 20 attractions and top 10 restaurants in a city, based on Yelp reviews.
 After logging in users can check off places they have visited, and mark places they would like to go.
 A map is provided to indicate the location of places users would like to go.

+### Known Issues
+Currently there is acompatibility issue with Safari browser.
+I am actively working to resolve this.

 ### Next Steps

 * Locations: users will be able to save up to five locations.